SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/SwarmingBookings.md

 > [!NOTE]
 >
 > - In order to swarm a booking, the new hosting agent must be up and running.
 In case the current hosting agent is unreachable, swarming will still take place but an error will be in the log file.
-> -  If you swarm a booking which has services or resources linked to it, these will not be swarmed to the new agent.
+> -  If you swarm a booking to a new agent, the linked resources and/or services will not be swarmed to that new agent.

 Bookings can also be swarmed async and in bulk.
 When doing this, progress events will be sent out to the client every time the swarming of a booking is completed.
 This can be done as follows: